Lyczeq/my-tutorials/react/useRef/task.md

 Add ability to control the video playback speed.
 Use `playbackRate` property to change the current speed.

-TIP: you need to modify 4 lines of code code.
+TIP: you need to modify 4 lines of code.

 ```jsx
 import { useEffect, useState } from "react"; // 1